0xArctirist/Fitox-Chat-Filter/README.md

 # Fitox CF - Chat Filter Plugin Made By Arctirtist

-A multi layer chat fitler chat system that does not use AI to detect text.
+A multi layer chat fitler that does not use AI to detect text.

 ## 🌟 Features